-On July 1, 2023, Google’s Universal Analytics (UA) ceased processing data.
-You can continue to view data collected before this date for a certain period, but any new data received from this date onward will be visible exclusively in Google Analytics 4 (GA4), which is essentially the next generation of Google Analytics.
+On July 1, 2023, Google’s Universal Analytics (UA) was permanently shut down.
+All new data is now collected exclusively in Google Analytics 4 (GA4), the current generation of Google Analytics.

 To skip the theory and dive into practical steps, this article has two sections: setting up Google Analytics 4 for new sites and installing it alongside Universal Analytics.